FBartos/zcurve/README.md

 This package implements z-curves - methods for estimating expected discovery and replicability rates on bases of test-statistics of published studies.
-The package provides functions for fitting the new density and EM version (Bartoš & Schimmack, in preparation) as well as the original density z-curve (Brunner & Schimmack, 2020).
+The package provides functions for fitting the censored EM version (Schimmack & Bartoš, 2023), the EM version (Bartoš & Schimmack, 2022) as well as the original density z-curve (Brunner & Schimmack, 2020).
 Furthermore, the package provides summarizing and plotting functions for the fitted z-curve objects.
-See the aforementioned articles for more information about the z-curves, expected discovery and replicability rates, validation studies, and limitations.
+See the aforementioned articles for more information about z-curve, expected discovery rate (EDR), expected replicability rate (ERR), maximum false discovery rate (FDR), as well as validation studies, and limitations.

 ## Installation